Geometallurgy/GeoMet.jl/README.md

 ## Features

-- Scalar and DataFrame-based calculation of the Bond Work Index (BWI)
+- Calculate Bond Work Index (BWI) using scalar values or DataFrames
-- Safe input validation
+- Input validation to ensure safe calculations

 ## Installation

+To install GeoMet.jl, run the following in the Julia REPL:

 ```julia
 ] add GeoMet